manwar/theweeklychallenge/content/blog/subroutine-signatures.md

 ## The Arrival of Subroutine Signatures
 ***

-Fast forward, `Perl v5.20` which brought the first glimpse of subroutine signature.
+Fast forward, `Perl v5.20` which brought the first glimpse of subroutine signatures.

 Although, they were experimental, it was still a step in the right direction.